Chen Ping (Han dynasty): Chu–Han Contention

 From 206 to 202 BC, a power struggle, historically known as the Chu–Han Contention, broke out between Liu Bang and Xiang Yu, who were vying for supremacy over China.
 During this time, Chen Ping, as an adviser to Liu Bang, came up with numerous plans – making extensive use of espionage and sabotage – to help his lord overcome Xiang Yu.

 During the Battle of Xingyang in 204 BC, Chen Ping suggested to Liu Bang to disguise himself and escape from the city while it was on the verge of falling to Xiang Yu's forces.
 In June or July, Ji Xin, one of Liu Bang's followers, disguised himself as his lord and pretended to surrender to Xiang Yu, sacrificing his life in the process to buy time for Liu Bang to escape.
+(Note: Liu Bang's biography in Shiji recorded that Ji Xin had an entourage of 2000 women in armour as he left Xingyang via the east gate.
+In contrast, Liu Bang's biography in Han Shu, and vol.10 of Zizhi Tongjian did not mention that the 2000 women were wearing armour.)

 Chen Ping also played a key role in the downfall of Fan Zeng, Xiang Yu's chief adviser.
 He had sent spies to infiltrate Xiang Yu's forces and sow discord between Xiang Yu and Fan Zeng, causing the former to doubt the latter's loyalty and ultimately dismiss him.

 Chen Ping had also advised Liu Bang to agree to make Han Xin a vassal king in order to gain Han Xin's loyalty and help him fight Xiang Yu's forces.
 At another point in time, he had also advised Liu Bang to form an alliance with the Kingdom of Qi against Xiang Yu.